PCAPredict/DynamicsScript/README.md

 Then in the parameters specify the account code and click OK Make sure Control is “Form” and Event is “OnLoad” and confirm by clicking ok

+Do the same again for “OnSave” and set the function to “clearAddressSearchField”.

 ### Step 4